urbanlab/griotte/docs/en/messages.rst

 Returns the value for variable`<var>`, in the `data` field.
 The returned value depend on the request.

-For instance, if StorageHandler receives a `store.get.foo` message, it will send back a `store.event.foo` message like :
+For instance, if StorageHandler receives a `store.command.get.foo` message, it will send back a `store.event.foo` message like :

 .. code-block:: json